Skip to main content

 Overview

 Broker sits between an Axon and an agent process running inside a Devbox.
-The Axon is the system of record and Broker is the bridge that turns stream events into serialized agent work.
-Axon records and sequences events.
-Broker turns those events into agent turns.
-Its job is to:
+The Axon is the system of record and Broker is the bridge that turns stream events into serialized agent work - managing the agent lifecycle, forwarding events, and recording output back to the stream.

 • receive user and external events from the Axon stream